Electoral threshold: Wasted votes

-In contrast, elections that use the ranked voting system can take account of each voter's complete indicated ranking preference.
+Mitigation

+Elections that use the ranked voting system permit the continued participation in the election by those whose votes would otherwise be wasted.
 For example, the single transferable vote redistributes first preference votes for candidates below the threshold.
-This permits the continued participation in the election by those whose votes would otherwise be wasted.
 Minor parties can indicate to their supporters before the vote how they would wish to see their votes transferred.
 The single transferable vote is a proportional voting system designed to achieve proportional representation through ranked voting in multi-seat (as opposed to single seat) organizations or constituencies (voting districts).
 Ranked voting systems are widely used in Australia and Ireland.
 Other methods of introducing ordinality into an electoral system can have similar effects.
+Ranking only the top two options with a spare vote reduces the complexity of vote counting while reducing wasted votes.
+A two-round system reduces wasted votes since the voters below the first-round threshold can vote in the second round for one of the remaining options.